KimPaow/redux-blog/README.md

 [See the live demo here](https://reduxblog.bjorkman.kim/)

 This is a fun little experiment to test the water with Redux Toolkit.
-It fetches data from jsonplaceholder api with the built-in [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query)
+It fetches data from jsonplaceholder api with [RTK Query](https://redux-toolkit.js.org/tutorials/rtk-query)

 ## Running the project